 Bedroom 2.
 Double bed, views towards Porthminster.
 Cupboard with shelves, chest of drawers, armchair and bedroom table.

 Bedroom 3.
-Single bed, good hanging space, chest of drawers.
+Triple bunk bed with 4ft 5" double mattress below, single above and drawers beneath, good hanging space, chest of drawers.

 Bathroom.
 Bath with shower over cubicle, wash basin and WC, wall heater and heated towel rail.